About the Missouri Developmental Disabilities Council

 - live in homes in the community with the availability of individualized supports;

-- are treated with dignity and respect;
+- are treated with dignity and respect

 - attend neighborhood schools with their peers in regular classrooms, and

-MODDC also believes that individuals, parents, and family members are the most powerful forces in forging a responsive and flexible support network for people with developmental disabilities.
+MODDC also believes that individuals, parents and family members are the most powerful forces in forging a responsive and flexible support network for people with developmental disabilities.

-The Missouri Department of Mental Health, Division of Developmental Disabilities is the administering agency for P.L.
-106-402, the federal law which mandates the Missouri Developmental Disabilities Council.
+The Missouri Department of Mental Health, Division of Developmental Disabilities is the administering agency for P.L.106-402, the federal law which mandates the Missouri Developmental Disabilities Council.

-History of MODDC
+About the History of MODDC

-For more than 30 years, Developmental Disabilities Councils have played a critical role at the State and Federal levels in helping all States and Territories develop, improve, and expand the system of services and supports for people with developmental disabilities.
-Councils were originally designed to study the needs of people with developmental disabilities, but now serve as key advocates in the DD system.
-The Missouri Developmental Disabilities Council began as the Missouri Advisory Council on Mental Retardation and Community Mental Health Centers with the passage of the Mental Retardation Facilities and Communities Mental Health Centers Construction Act in 1963.
+For more than 30 years, Developmental Disabilities Councils have played a critical tole at the State and Federal levels in helping all States and Territories develop, improve and expand the system of services and supports for people with developmental disabilities.
+Councils were originally designed to study the needs of people with developmental disabilities, not now serve as hey advocates in the DD system.
+The Missouri Developmental Disabilities Council began as the Missouri Advisory Council on Mental Retardation and Community Mental health Centers with the passage of the Mental Retardation Facilities and Communities Mental Health Centers Construction Act in 1963.
 Funding was not available until 1970 when federal DD legislation was passed.
 Federal Reauthorization of the DD Act in 1987 and again in 2000 brought changes that led to the current Council focus and efforts.
 The Missouri Council has remained in state statute, as well as Federal Law since its inception in 1971, but the focus and role have evolved with changes in State Legislation and Executive Orders by several Governors.